Paramedicine Board of Australia - 2024/25 annual summary

 Advanced practice

-The Board thanks everyone who attended and contributed to the discussion.
+The Board thanks everyone who contributed to the development of this regulatory model.

 Accreditation